barbosaRaphael/awesome-node-app/README.md

 For development, i recomend using nodemon

-    npx nodemon app.ts
+    npm run dev

-It will detect any changes on the project files and restart the server automatically, saving a lot of time during development.
+Nodemon will detect any changes on the project files and restart the server automatically, saving a lot of time during development.
 Remember to change the path serving the public directory for nodemon to be able to detect static files

-    app.use(express.static(__dirname  +  '../../src/public'))  >  app.use(express.static(__dirname  +  './src/public'))
+    app.use(express.static(__dirname  +  '../../src/public'))  >  app.use(express.static(__dirname  +  '/src/public'))

 That's it, very simple and easy, feel free to experiment play with it as much as you want.
 Check out the live demo if you want to see it working live.